 Christmas Lights for the Mantel

 If your fireplace is purely decorative and not functional, hanging icicle Christmas lights or curtain lights across the mantel is a really fun option for decorating the space.
 Place a few decorative logs or candle lanterns inside your fireplace for added charm.
-Garland string lights and lighted branches are also a beautiful way to decorate a mantel.
+Garland string lights, pinecone lights, and lighted branches are also a beautiful way to decorate a mantel.
 Add flowers, ornaments, and other decorative accents to these lights to match any additional Christmas decorations you have displayed in the room.

 DIY Christmas Snow Globe Mantel Decor